junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 2

-"I would have called my lawyer if it's not this late."
-Dean checks the time, it is indeed way later than his usual beauty sleep hour, but somehow he isn't sleepy at all.
+"I would have called my lawyer if it weren't this late."
+Dean checks the time; it is indeed way later than his usual beauty sleep hour, but somehow he isn't sleepy at all.
 In fact, he can practically feel the adrenaline pumping through his veins right this moment.
 He decides sleeping can wait.

 "Or find a private detective or something."
 Dean thinks aloud, at the same time opening the webpage and starts typing.

-"But you seem to be knowing very well what you're doing."
+"But you seem to know very well what you're doing."
 The ghost comments, watching his move.

 Dean's eyes lock on the screen, fingers moving automatically.
-"To be honest I don't know anything, but it's like some kind of muscle memory, my fingers know what to do, so I'm just letting whatever instinct or muscle memory taking over control here for a minute."
+"To be honest I don't know anything, but it's like some kind of muscle memory, my fingers know what to do, so I'm just letting whatever instinct or muscle memory take over control here for a minute."

-His fingers surf around the virtual network, configuring all those technical settings he doesn't even realize he knew, clicking open dark net and surfing like fish in the sea.
+His fingers surf around the virtual network, configuring all those technical settings he doesn't even realize he knew, clicking open the dark net and surfing like fish in the sea.
 He finds himself scanning through the pages he never knew he had access to and never thought he'd go to even if he does.
 Pages with underground transactions, criminal discussions and records, and more that he doesn't want to know -- the dirty dark side of the world he tends to choose to pretend they're not there and they have nothing to do with his life.

-The web page transits from police report to real state records, pulling out all the information they could use.
+The web page transitions from police reports to real estate records, pulling out all the information they could use.
 If it's not the ghost remains hovering beside him, farther to the keyboard than his fingers, Dean almost wants to ask if the ghost is taking over the laptop and haunting the pages -- how else did they sneak into those sites like the cyber security walls are never there, like ghosts passing through the physical walls.

-His attention is attracted back to the screen when the records are extracted, as easy as clicking open an e-book from online library.
+His attention is attracted back to the screen when the records are extracted, as easily as clicking open an e-book from some online library.

-The real state report shows nothing -- the history of the place is smooth and clean like a contract with no fine print.
+The real estate report shows nothing -- the history of the place is smooth and clean like a contract with no fine print.
 In fact, if he really thinks about that, it's just way too clean.
-How can a building never even has a single small accident?
+How can a building never even have a single small accident?
 Not any elevator malfunction, not one person slipping in front of their door and breaking their legs?

 He knew something might be off there when he rented the place, but never able to find any dirt.
 But now, it seems, he's digging into something.

-The real state report might be covered, but the police reports and hospital reports are honest and accurate -- at least he hopes so.
+The real estate report might be covered, but the police reports and hospital reports are honest and accurate -- at least he hopes so.
 He sets the searching time range to be weeks and months before now, about to expand to years.
-But he doesn't actually have to traceback too much before he stops at a coroner's report and a photo of a body.
+But he doesn't actually have to trace back too much before he stops at a coroner's report and a photo of a body.

 He reads the description, then checks the photo, then reads the report again.
 Dean swallows, his tongue dry, his throat tight.
 He steals a glance at the ghost, the silence between them stretches, but he knows they are both reading the same thing.
 The same bloody truth right to their faces.

 "I'm sorry."
 Dean finally manages, his voice low and condolent.
 He wants to close the page.

 The ghost is still reading the same page.
 With his name, his address, his date of birth and cause of death on it.
 He reads it, then re-reads it, then re-re-reads it.
 Dean doesn't know if he's just staring at it by this time or actually still reading it over and over again.
-A photo of his living face stares back at them from a driver license crop, with the same ruffled black hair and bright blue eyes.
+A photo of his living face stares back at them from a driver's license crop, with the same ruffled black hair and bright blue eyes.
 The crop even shows the same collar of a tan trench coat.
 He looks almost exactly the same as the misty figure of his current form, but flesh and blood.

 "Castiel."
 The ghost moves his lips, voice too quiet, barely audible.
 "My name is Castiel."